About the IWDA:

 The Early Socialization Project

-The Early Socialization Project delivers an extensive socialization guideline for working dog puppies from birth to 12 weeks.
+The Early Socialization Project delivers an extensive socialization guideline for working dog puppies from birth to beyond 9 weeks.
 This is a user friendly educational resource for working dog breeding programs and organisations aiming for confidence, handler focus, & stable psychological and physiological development in their puppies.
 Our goal is to provide a step-by-step guide to consistent and reliable results, and therefore give our working dog puppies the best chance of success in their future role.

 The Early Socialization Project is a collaboration between the IWDR, Southeastern Guide Dogs, Guiding Eyes for the Blind, and Guide Dogs Queensland.